HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 qualities.
 Link the job requirement to your skills rather than talking about the

-3. Why do you think should we take you for this job?
+challenges, career and progression. - Why do you think should we take you for this job?

 Don’t panic if you are asked this question.
 Make sure that you have understood the